bigginlab/OxCompBio/setup.md

 tutorials and how to obtain a local copy of the materials.

-In order to ensure that you have everything ready in advance of the workshop, we ask that you follow these setup instructions before attending each tutorial.
+In order to ensure that you have everything ready in advance of the workshop, we ask that you **follow these setup instructions before attending each tutorial**.
 Q&A sessions will be setup on the two days preceeding the course to help you with any issues you might encounter during the setup process.